 Stanford University truly is a Home of Champions.
 Below are some facts that summarize the success of Stanford’s intercollegiate athletics program.
-This information was last updated on June 26, 2015.
+This page was last updated on March 26, 2016.

-- At least one Stanford team has won a national championship during each of the last 39 years.
+- At least one Stanford team has won an NCAA championship during each of the last 40 years.
 This ongoing streak is the longest in the nation.
 Stanford also holds the record for number of NCAA team championships attained during one academic year, winning six titles in 1996-1997.

 - Stanford has won the Learfield Sports Directors’ Cup in each of the past 21 years.
 The Directors’ Cup is awarded annually to the most successful overall intercollegiate athletic department in the nation in each of the NCAA’s three divisions.
 The Directors’ Cup has been awarded for a total of 22 years.